Karalee’s Got Talent

 In the Harmony Room we provide fun, safe and supervised activities that allow the children to make new friends and develop social skills such as listening to others, taking turns, staying calm with others, doing nice things for others and being responsible for their behaviour.
 Special activities are provided and students are encouraged to bring a friend along.
 This makes it appealing and helps them to create and foster friendships.
 The Harmony Room is open at second breaks only so the children are still part of the larger community and can use their new skills in the playground.

 Each year, in March, two teams of students from Years five and six compete in a literature quiz against schools in Queensland.
 The questions they are asked are general in content, based on current and classic literature, mythology, film and book knowledge.
 Winners of the competition compete in Sydney against other state winners and the winner of this competition become part of an international competition.
 Last year’s winners travelled to Wales.
+This year, we entered three teams.
+Two of our teams ranked third and fourth behind two high school teams.
+We were very proud to accept our third place prize knowing that we were the highest placed primary school team.

 Years five and six students have the opportunity to compete in this literature-based competition.
 Karalee nominates 1 or 2 teams of 5 to compete against other Ipswich schools, both public and private.
 Although this is also a literature competition, in this instance there are 5 set novels/picture books that the students must read and then literal questions are asked by a Master of Ceremonies, usually a renowned Australian author.
 Winners of the competition compete against other Queensland regions for the title of state champs.